erik-whiting/gsoc-2022-autowrap/progress_page.md

 Here is a list of my weekly progress.

+June 20 - 26
+* Made PR for modulus operator support
+* Working on adding tuple support
+* Waiting on feedback on last PR

+June 13 - 19
+* Learned a bunch of Cython
+* Made PR for maps of wrapped classes
+* Opened beginner friendly issue

 ## Community Bonding Period

 Coding officially begins on June 20th, anything listed here is progress made before then